Skip to content

 Make Homemade Ginger Ale

 So many commercial ginger ales aren’t loaded with real/fresh ginger.
-In fact, most use artificial flavourings to create the taste of ginger.
+In fact, many commercial beverages use artificial flavourings to create the taste of ginger.
 An easy way to make homemade ginger ale is to start by adding carbon to your water.
 You’ll need something like a Soda Stream or Aarke to do this.

 From there, add a little maple syrup, vanilla extract, and ginger juice to your carbonated water.
-Give it a gentle stir with a spoon or straw, and enjoy.
+Give your ingredients a gentle stir with a spoon or straw, and enjoy.
+If you find that this is something you enjoy, you can continue to make it with fresh ginger juice, or, you can purchase dehydrated ginger root and make an infusion instead.

 Add Your Fresh Ginger Juice to Salad Dressings